How to Restore a Wood Deck

 • DIY cleaners: Usually work on dirt and mildew

-Paintbrushes, rollers, sprayers, or staining pads are some of the gear you can use to complete the task.
+Paintbrushes, rollers, sprayers, or staining pads are some of the gears you can use to complete the task.
 Consider staining a small test area before committing to the entire deck.
 This helps you determine the right decking tools for the job.

 Embrace Preventive Maintenance